gkurf/CS180-PJ05/README.md

 ## Submission information
 While everyone split up and completed the work, only two people are submitting the deliverables:
 - Project 5 Report: Submitted by Sanya Buti on Brightspace
+- Project 5 Presentation: Submitted by Jack Burns on Bongo
 - All classes and README: Submitted by Gabe Kurfman on Vocareum

 ## Compilation information